missrhea/missrhea.github.io/content/reading/Tiny-Habits/index.md

 Here is an excerpt on celebration.
 > "When you celebrate effectively, you tap into the reward circuitry of your brain.
 By feeling good at the right moment, you cause your brain to recognize and encode the sequence of behaviors you just performed.
 In other words, you can hack your brain to create a habit by celebrating and self-reinforcing."

 When it comes to reading (more) I believe that you should read what you want to, out of curiosity or interest.
-As opposed to something you should read.
+As opposed to something you 'should' read.
 In the same spirit, Fogg proposes the first of two maxims- both of which I find useful to bear in mind.
 #1 Help people do what they already want to do.
 #2 Help people feel successful